 The 2019 season presents an ideal opportunity to add to the current collection and confirm the dominance of pv. syringae.
 Understanding the make-up of the pathogen population is important in providing direction to the breeding program to facilitate the development of resistant varieties in the future.

 Cut symptomatic areas of the pea plants and put fresh samples in a plastic bag.
 Fill in the survey form and contact Dr. Pragya Kant on (03) 4344 3111 for a reply paid or alternatively send the form and green sample by express post in a cooler bag to:

 Please label the package clearly with “Please store in the fridge”.

 All samples will be processed by isolating bacteria from the infected samples and a report will be provided to the submitter.
-Results of the survey will be published on GRDC Communities – Field Crop Diseases with final results expected to be available by March 2019.
+Results of the survey will be published on GRDC Communities – Field Crop Diseases.

 For further information on the 2017 survey results read the GRDC Communities Field Crop Diseases article – Bacterial blight survey to inform breeding efforts – 2017 survey results.